SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 problem &hellip; just imagine what's in store for the states where they still (somehow!) don't believe masks work, or that the pandemic is real.

+David Malki has the goods here on how cynical I feel about our level of proudly fact-defying ignorance:
 [![Malki on how stupid we all are]({{ site.baseurl }}/images/2020-11-02-coronavirus-winter-of-our-discontent-malki.png)](http://wondermark.com/c1520/)